JarvusInnovations/puppeteer-cli/README.md

 # puppeteer-cli

-A general command-line wrapper for puppeteer.
-Currently only supports one command—`print`—to render a local/or remote HTML file to PDF.
+A command-line wrapper for generating PDF prints and PNG screenshots with [Puppeteer](https://developers.google.com/web/tools/puppeteer).
 Aims to be a easy replacement for the deprecated wkhtmltopdf.

 ## Install